Edit: In a historical research, Cienega did not break the Pasadena Invite time record, set by Alex Peters of Saddleback in 2008 (5:02.70).

 Last year, Melissa Cienega shattered the PCC school record in the 500-yard freestyle on her way to winning the state title in that event.
-Swimming under the weather at the 18th Pasadena Invitational on April 6-7, Cienega snapped a 17-year-old meet record in that event.
-Her time of 5 minutes, 12.03 seconds beat the old mark of Chaffey's Ati Yuliani of 5:12.51 in 2001.
-However, the invite time was far slower than her freshman best school record mark of 5:03.83.
+Swimming under the weather at the 18th Pasadena Invitational on April 6-7, Cienega swam 5:12.03, the fastest invite time at PCC since 2008, to win the 500 freestyle However, the invite time was far slower than her freshman best school record mark of 5:03.83.

 Cienega settled for second place in the 200 freestyle (1:57.05), lagging again behind her school record mark of 1:53.88 set last year.
 The Lancers finished in fifth place overall out of 15 teams with 268 points.
 Orange Coast won the team title.

 Overall, five meet records were set on the women's side (13 overall records combined with the men's events) including:

 Orange Coast, 200 medley relay, 1:47.62, old record 1:49.37 in 2013

 swimmers: Lauren Weins, Meghan Cluck, Kennedy Hood, Lilli Lindgard

 Anita Alvarez, Diablo Valley, 400 individual medley, 4:39.04, old record 4:39.70 in 2015

 Weins, OCC, 100 backstroke, 57.23, old record 58.18 in 2015

 Alvarez, DVC, 200 breaststroke, 2:23.91, old record 2:29.11 in 2015

 *Ashley Tse, Mt.
 San Antonio, same race, 2:24.20 took second